Constructors

 Toward Life

 The definition of a constructor sets a low bar on purpose — a hydrogen atom clears it.
 But the concept scales, and the scaling is the plot of the rest of this part.
 Some constructors stabilize transformations of extraordinary generality: universal computers, brains.
 And when constructors acquire three further capacities — maintaining their own coherence against degradation (self-maintenance), producing copies of themselves (replication), and eventually representing their own state transitions internally (recursive models) — the catalogue starts generating entries of a new kind.
-The first two capacities are life.
-The third is the doorstep of consciousness: a constructor that not only preserves coherence but represents it, coherence become aware of itself.
+The first two capacities are proposed marks of life.
+The third reaches the functional doorstep of a consciousness theory: a constructor that not only preserves coherence but represents aspects of its own modeling.
+Calling that representation awareness or experience would cross the bridge still at issue.
 That ascent — life, consciousness, and the emergence of time — is where the Chaos sequence has been heading all along.